ocni-dtu/lcax/docs/index.md

 create an exchange format that is easily human and machine-readable.
 Besides being a format EPDx is a library for parsing other formats.

-The first beta version of EPDx can be found here: https://epdx.kongsgaard.eu
+The first beta version of EPDx can be found [here](https://epdx.kongsgaard.eu)